CitrineInformatics/citrine-python/docs/source/workflows/design_spaces.rst

 Formulations sampled from the design space will be stored using the :class:`~citrine.informatics.descriptors.FormulationDescriptor` defined when the design space is configured.
 Each formulation contains two pieces of information: a recipe and information about ingredient labels.
-Each recipe can be thought of as a map from ingredient name to its fractional amount, e.g. ``{'water': 0.99, 'salt': 0.01}``.
+Each recipe can be thought of as a map from ingredient name to its fractional amount, e.g., ``{'water': 0.99, 'salt': 0.01}``.
 Ingredient fractions in recipes sampled from a formulation design space will always sum to 1.
 Label information define which labels applied to each ingredient in the recipe.
 These labels will always be a subset of all labels from the design space.